ska-telescope/developer.skatelescope.org/src/tools/git.rst

    Marvin's Check Table.

-*Automatic Fixing of Wrong Merge Request Settings*
+*Automatic Fixing of Merge Request Settings*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While the checks are being processed, several settings in the Project and the Merge Request that triggered the checks will be automatically fixed.
 These fixes include: